 I post up a job ad, shortlist 5 of the best candidates, and present them to Microsoft, who then go on to interview these 5 applicants.

-If any one of these applicants get hired by Microsoft, I’ll receive 5% – 30% of the annual salary of the new hire as commission.
+Well, if any one of the applicants I shortlisted get hired by Microsoft, I’ll receive 5% – 30% of the annual salary of the new hire as commission.
 If there’s no hire made, I don’t get paid anything.

 Things Headhunters Won’t Tell You